-Kentucky does not require any process to ensure that tenure decisions are meaningful.
+Michigan does not require any process to ensure that tenure decisions are meaningful.

-Kentucky has a four-year probationary period for new teachers, but there is no indication that at the conclusion of this period any additional process evaluating cumulative evidence of teacher effectiveness is required for tenure.
+Michigan has a four-year probationary period for new teachers.
+Also, teacher tenure is not automatically portable from one school district to another.
+There is no indication that at the conclusion of this period any additional process evaluating cumulative evidence of teacher effectiveness is required for tenure.
 The awarding of tenure appears to be virtually automatic.
+A tenured teacher who moves from one local district to another is returned to probationary status for a maximum of two years unless the district waives this stipulation.